 On this particular afternoon, however, Johnson was in town for serious contemporary competition.
 He was playing in the LG Skins Game with Fred Couples, Brett Wetterich, and Stephen Ames, fellow standouts from the PGA Tour.
 When Johnson bombed his drive from the opening tee box of a freshly renovated golf course, his ball hovered in the warm air like an airborne symbol: the launching of a new era in local golf.

-been trapped in a time-share presentation, you may not have noticed all the changes occurring to this golf-rich swath of Southern California.
+Unless you’ve been trapped in a time-share presentation, you may not have noticed all the changes occurring to this golf-rich swath of Southern California.
 Swank new courses have arrived, and legendary layouts have received face-lifts.
 For example, the Mountain Course at La Quinta, a stout, scenic track that cuts through the shadow of the Santa Rosa Mountains, marked its 20th anniversary by unveiling reworked greens, tees, and fairways.
 (The upgrades are part of a $7.5 million renovation project that has brought improvements to five first-rate courses at La Quinta Resort & Spa and its affiliated property, PGA West.)
 And just up the road, the city of Indian Wells cut the ribbon on two overhauled municipal courses, which now boast the fine designs and pristine conditions of the poshest country clubs.

 Country clubs, of course, have long been part of the valley landscape.
 But even these staid, blue-rinse institutions have taken on a younger, hipper veneer.
 Designed by Tom Doak, one of the most respected golf-course architects of the modern era, Stone Eagle in Palm Desert offers fractional ownerships at its residence club, giving avid golfers access to a country-club lifestyle without the cost of purchasing a second home.
 A similar program at the Residence Club at PGA West in La Quinta provides fractional owners with discounted rates and preferred tee times at five courses designed by such marquee names as Jack Nicklaus, Greg Norman, and Pete Dye.